 Right whales have a large bulbous head and lack the streamlined shape of other whales.
 The head has large callosities that are home to whole colonies of whale barnacles, parasitic worms and whale lice, not all of these are actually parasites that feed off the whale, some are just hangers on.
 Some of them are species only found on Right whales.
 They tend to be more numerous in colder high latitude waters than they are in warmer waters closer to the equator when many of the hangers on - fall off.

 The large callosity at the front of the head is sometimes referred to as the "bonnet" as it resembles a small dainty hat that a woman might have worn in times gone by.
 These callosities are so distinctive and individual to the whale that they can used to identify individuals.

 Left picture: Right whale (northern this time) skim feeding at the surface, the grey baleen plates can be seen at water level extending from the upper jaw.
 The lower jaw is under water as are the eyes which are near the hinge of the jaw.

 Right whales are quite distinctive as the skull can occupy from 1/4 to 1/3 of the total length, a similar proportion to the Sperm whale in fact though the two species could hardly be more different in their feeding methods and preferences.
 Right whales have no dorsal fin nor any pronounced dorsal ridge.

 The Right whale is a filter feeder.
 There is a huge bony rostrum that projects forwards from the top of the skull, from this hang two rows of 200 - 270 baleen plates up to 3m long in an upside down V. The bottom jaw is also elongated and there is a huge muscular tongue which is used to push water out of the mouth when a mouthful of water and food is taken in.

-All pictures other than bottom 2 used courtesy of NOAA
+All pictures used courtesy of NOAA